 A stroke is often caused by an immediate loss of blood supply to the brain.
 This can occur by a ruptured arterial plaque in your head or neck.
 Sometimes blot clots originating from the heart can dislodge and travel to the brain.
 This is another frequent form of stroke.
 These types of strokes are called ischemic strokes.

-Strokes may also occur as a result of brain bleeding, which often happens in the setting of high blood pressure or head injury.
-These forms of stroke are called hemorrhagic strokes because blood is hemorrhaging, bleeding, into the brain.
+They may also occur as a result of brain bleeding, which often happens in the setting of high blood pressure or head injury.
+These forms are called hemorrhagic strokes because blood is hemorrhaging, bleeding, into the brain.

 - High blood pressure (hypertension)

 - Elevated cholesterol (hyperlipidemia)

 - History of minor or major heart attack or stroke

 - History of atrial fibrillation

 Stroke is a leading cause of death in the United States and may lead to significant disability - including paralysis and immobility.
 It is most frequently seen in the elderly population.
 This is likely because this population has a higher prevalence of high blood pressure, heart disease, and falls resulting in head injury.

 Approximately 800,000 Americans have a stroke every year.
 75% of these events occur in people who have never had a prior stroke.
 It is considered the 5th leading cause of death in the United States and kills nearly 130,000 people annually.

 Symptoms often include the sudden development of: